valerivardanyan/GWTC-maps/README.md

 The maps from GWTC-1, GWTC-2, GWTC-2.1 and GWTC-3 are combined into Data/maps/maps.npy and their headers are stored in Data/maps/dicts.npy.

-The maps are in nested-ordered healpix format, with $nside = 2048$, and are in equatorial system.
+The original maps are in nested-ordered healpix format, with $nside = 2048$, and are in equatorial system.
+We have downsampled them to $nside = 64$.